farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-11-07-Id-Abstraction.md

   - DefaultId
   - Sortable
   - Equatable
-- Accept different underlying types without having to reimplement core behaviors
+- Accept different underlying types without having to re-implement core behaviors
 - Easily convert to and from the underlying type at periphery of system

 ## Issues in C#